RylanSchaeffer/rylanschaeffer.github.io/content/learning/stochastic_processes/chinese_restaurant_process.md

 \end{align*}
 $$

-Properties:
+## Relation to the Dirichlet Process and Stick Breaking Process

+The CRP is closely related to the [Dirichlet process](dirichlet_process.md) and the [Stick Breaking Process](stick_breaking_process.md).
+The difference is that the CRP integrates out the base measure $$G$$, meaning that the CRP cares only for how many elements have the same value, regardless of what that value (i.e. the location) is.

+## Properties

 1. The probability of seating arrangement is invariant under permutations.
 To see why, note that for $$N$$ customers, the normalization constant is always $$\Pi_n^N \frac{1}{n - 1 + \alpha }$$

-2. A seating arrangement is a partition of the people.
+2. A seating arrangement is a [composition](https://en.wikipedia.org/wiki/Composition_(combinatorics)) of the customers.
 We could consider a distribution on the space of all possible partitions for $$n$$ customers, but the partition function $$\rho(n)$$ has no known closed form.
 It grows approximately $$e^{O(\sqrt{n})}$$.